 We love hot pot because it not only tastes good, but it is also extremely simple to serve for a large party.
 Everyone cooks their food in a big shared pot.
 Today I will share our Taiwanese hot pot and meatball recipe that I make occasionally for hot pot, just to provide a variety of cooking ingredients besides the typical frozen options (dumplings, fish/shrimp ball, fish cake, etc).
 I hope you enjoy this recipe as much as our family does!

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!

 - 1 lb ground pork

-- 1 negi or Tokyo negi, use white part, finely chopped
+- 1 Tokyo negi (use only white part, finely chopped)

 - Combine all the ingredients and seasonings in a large bowl and mix well with hands.